Introduction

 In principle, you can write a unit test of a plugin Mojo the same way you'd write any other JUnit test case, by writing a class that extends TestCase.

-However, most mojos need more information to work properly.
+However, many mojo methods need more information to work properly.
 For example, you'll probably need to inject a reference to a MavenProject, so your mojo can query project variables.

 Using PlexusTestCase